1. Introduction

 If the Should element’s inline type behavior be blocked by Content Security Policy? algorithm returns "

-element’s child text content, then return. -
+Blocked" when given thestyleelement, "style", and thestyleelement’s child text content, then return. -

 If the

-element has an invalid inline signature, then return.
+styleelement has an invalid inline signature, then return.

 3. Implementation Considerations